akihirao/At_Reseq/README.md

 ## Requirement

+* bcftools: Tools for manipulating VCF and BCF files (http://samtools.github.io/bcftools/bcftools.html)
+* BioAlcidaeJdk: java-based version of awk for bioinformatics (http://lindenb.github.io/jvarkit/BioAlcidaeJdk.html)
+* BWA: Burrow-Wheeler Aligner (http://bio-bwa.sourceforge.net)
+* GATK: Genome Analysis Toolkit (https://gatk.broadinstitute.org/)
 * samtools: Tools for manipulating NGS data (https://github.com/samtools/samtools)
 * vcftools: A set of tools for working with VCF files (https://github.com/vcftools/vcftools)
-* BWA: Burrow-Wheeler Aligner (http://bio-bwa.sourceforge.net)
-* GATK: Genome Analysis Toolkit (https://gatk.broadinstitute.org/)
-* BioAlcidaeJdk: java-based version of awk for bioinformatics (http://lindenb.github.io/jvarkit/BioAlcidaeJdk.html)

 The environment under CentOS 7.5 is tested.
 The versions of the tools used are documented in a series of shell scripts.